 Despite the rise of alternative energy sources, the global economy is still dependent on crude.
 So boom periods usually see demand grow, while recessions see it drop.

 A handful of countries are responsible for the majority of the world's oil supply, and the Organization of the Petroleum Exporting Countries (OPEC) has a major influence on production levels.
 However, two big producers – Russia and the US – sit outside of OPEC's jurisdiction.
 This can lead to price wars, which send supply soaring.

-This situation can cause significant volatility in oil prices, which makes risk management an important factor in any strategy – regardless of whether you’re investing via ETFs or trading with CFDs and spread bets.
+This situation can cause significant volatility in oil prices, which makes risk management an important factor in any strategy – regardless of whether you’re investing via ETFs or trading with CFDs.

 The best oil ETFs to watch